Venkat-Balaji/Hr-App/my_app/README.md

 - Install the dependencies.
 - Open two command prompt windows in the project directory.
 - Navigate to the application (my_app) in both the windows.
-- n "_python manage.py listen_for_emails_" to actively listen to the emails
+- Run "_python manage.py listen_for_emails_" to actively listen to the emails
 - In another window run "_python manage.py runserver_" to locally host the application
 - open  _**http://127.0.0.1:8000/applicants/**_ in the browser